HuMIn-Game-Lab/lab-3-flowscript-interpreter-kassi-bertrand/Report/README.md

 I only showed one example, because at the time I am writing this, I am rushing against the clock, and if you look at the last commit will see.

+But I encourage you to use any of the FlowScript example in the `Data/FlowScript` folder and experiment.
+And see if you can break it. 🙂

+I left some examples with working FlowScript, and some with some errors so you can see the errors and determine if the error messages of the FlowScript interpreter are intuitive.
+They should be easy fixes, such as adding a semicolon at the end of a statement.

 ## Limitations

+This version of the interpreter is not perfect.
+Here are some known limitations.

 - As of now, one cannot reuse functions in other `FlowScript` in other parts of the same file, or in other files.
 However, implementing this functionality should involve minimal additional work considering the foundations that have been lay out during this lab.